 - ⅓ cup (85g) light-tasting vegetable oil, such as sunflower or rapeseed

-- 1 tbsp white or apple cider vinegar
+- 1 tablespoon white or apple cider vinegar

 - 1 (~180g) medium-size apple, grated finely